-The crypto lending sector had so much growth over the last few years.
+The crypto lending sector has seen so much growth over the last few years.
 Why has it experienced this rise?
 What guardrails protect adopters of this emerging sector?

 These questions weigh on the minds of those who want to venture into the world of crypto lending.
 This article provides answers.